sammancoaching/website/_learning_hours/testable_design/naming.md

 ## Concept
-Names are important, if we want to read less code.
+Names are important when we want to read less code.
 We often try to name things better than they deserve.
 When it is hard to find a "good" name it is often a sign of poor design.
-This is an exercise exposing lack of structural integrity, instead of hiding it behind pretty names, that don't tell us what the code does.
+This is an exercise in exposing lack of structural integrity, instead of hiding it behind pretty names, that don't tell us what the code does.

 Arlo Balshee has the concept